HTB Academy - Active Directory Enumeration and Attacks

 - With MSSQL access, we can

-to execute commands via the DB. - For example,
+enable_xp_cmdshellto execute commands via the DB. - For example,

 xp_cmdshell whoami /priv